I’ll admit it -- I love LinkedIn. It’s one of the few places online where I feel mostly shielded from unwanted interactions.

 “And to Think It All Started With an InMail … ”

 You never know where an attempt to build a relationship will lead, but an InMail is often a great first step.
-In fact, that InMail I sent to Joe?
-It triggered a series of communications that eventually led to my current job here at HubSpot.
 Sometimes, the best results come from doing something so simple that it’s easy to overlook: genuinely taking an interest in others and reaching out to help them.

 No matter how complex they may seem, business relationships are ultimately built on relationships between individuals.
 So, simply focus on how you can offer something of genuine value to the person you’d like to connect with.
 Do that one simple thing, and whether your outreach takes place via a LinkedIn InMail or some other channel, you’ll see results come back to you that are far better than you probably ever expected.